 Great News from The Puzzle Museum.
 We are delighted to announce that we have a new home for The Puzzle Museum puzzle collections.

 For many years we have been looking for a suitable home for the puzzles in Museums and Universities in the United Kingdom or Europe.
 They were amazed at the huge breadth of the collections and admired its great educational value, but all pleaded either lack of space or or lack of funding.
 We were therefore absolutely delighted when George and Roxanne Miller offered to take over the collection and house it in a beautiful and specially converted house near Miami, Florida where they plan to continue to keep it available for the puzzle community and for researchers to study.
 They also plan to continue adding to it for the future.

-As of March 2021 the puzzles and puzzle books are being shipped to Miami.
+In March 2021 the majority of the puzzles and puzzle books were shipped to Miami.
 We expect the collection soon to be renamed to include the Miller name.
 James Dalgety and his family will continue to look after around 500 representative mechanical puzzles which will be recorded as part of the Hordern-Dalgety Collection but not housed in Miami.

 James Dalgety retains the rather neglected ephemera and printed materials which he hopes to catalogue in coming years, along with his collection of hidden compartment items.
 He will continue to buy new puzzles for his own amusement also antique puzzles for both himself and for the collection in Miami.
 He also hopes to spend more time walking the dogs, playing with his old games, toys, computer games, and other crazy accumulations of stuff.
 This website will remain but its future emphasis will be on adding information on the older puzzles, ephemera, and perhaps some digressions into antique toys, games, &c..